Jim O'Brien (ice hockey): Playing career

-On July 1, 2015, O'Brien earned a NHL contract in signing as a free agent to a one-year, two-way deal with the New Jersey Devils.
+On July 1, 2015, O'Brien earned an NHL contract in signing as a free agent to a one-year, two-way deal with the New Jersey Devils.
 In the 2015–16 season, O'Brien compiled his most productive season in the AHL since 2011, in recording 19 goals and 38 points with the Albany Devils.
 He was recalled by New Jersey to appear in 4 scoreless games with the Devils.

 At the conclusion of the season, O'Brien left the Devils organization as a free agent.
 On July 1, 2016, he signed a one-year, two-way contract to join the Colorado Avalanche.
 O'Brien was assigned to bolster AHL affiliate, the San Antonio Rampage for the 2016–17 season.
 Hampered by injury throughout the campaign, O'Brien was unable to continue his scoring pace with the Rampage, collecting 9 goals and 24 points in 53 games.
 He was briefly recalled by the Avalanche, but was returned to the AHL without appearing for the club.

 As an un-signed free agent over the summer, O'Brien opted to return to familiar settings in accepting a professional try-out contract to start the 2017–18 season with inaugural AHL club the Belleville Senators, affiliate to the Ottawa Senators.
 After playing in the opening four games of the season, O'Brien's try-out was successful as he secured a one-year AHL deal with Belleville on October 19, 2017.
 On February 25, 2018, the Ottawa Senators signed O'Brien to a two-year, two-way contract and was then assigned to the Belleville Senators for the remainder of the 2017–18 season.
 O'Brien was called up to Ottawa on February 26, 2018, after Nick Shore was traded.
 O'Brien appeared in 10 games, registering 1 assist in his return to the NHL.

 In the following season within the Senators organization, O'Brien's 2018–19 campaign was limited to just 11 games with the Belleville Senators due to injury.

 As an impending free agent from the Senators, O'Brien opted to return abroad in securing a one-year contract with German club, the Thomas Sabo Ice Tigers of the DEL, on June 18, 2019.